BridgetteMag/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that counts the number of directories and sub_directories in the current directory.
+Create a script that displays the 10 newest files in the current directory